RIMESINT/dataex-client/docs/user-guide/dataex_list_system_states.md

 $ dataex_list_system_states.py
 ```

-It is a simple command that just prints a list of system states in a tabular format in your terminal.
+It is a simple command that prints a list of system states in a tabular format in your terminal.